codetheweb/codetheweb/README.md

 I primarily work with TypeScript & React, and occasionally use other languages like Swift & Rust.

+🧑‍💻 I'm currently building an API to the physical world at [Seam](https://www.getseam.com/).

 - 💥 want a modern, open-source, and free xkcd app?
 Check out [XKCDY](https://xkcdy.com/).
 - 🎶 need a music bot for your Discord server?
 Try [Muse](https://github.com/codetheweb/muse/tree/129d121364c7e976c7bf5e2da3976da230058d77) or [Aoede](https://github.com/codetheweb/aoede).
 - 💡 want to control those crappy IoT devices you bought on Amazon with a custom script?
 You probably need [TuyAPI](https://github.com/codetheweb/tuyapi).